hynek/structlog/docs/configuration.rst

 ---------------

 To make logging as unintrusive and straight-forward to use as possible, ``structlog`` comes with a plethora of configuration options and convenience functions.
-Let me start at the end and introduce you to the ultimate convenience function that relies purely on configuration: :func:`structlog.get_logger` (and its Twisted-friendly alias :func:`structlog.getLogger`).
+Let me start at the end and introduce you to the ultimate convenience function that relies purely on configuration: :func:`structlog.get_logger` (and its camelCase-friendly alias :func:`structlog.getLogger` for y'all Twisted and Zope aficionados).

 The goal is to reduce your per-file logging boilerplate to::